Perks

 Travel & Certification Stipends

 We would like to ensure that the opportunity to work at camp is accessible to individuals in an equitable manner.
 If the cost of travel will prohibit you from being here we will work with you to provide a travel stipend in order to ensure your arrival at camp.
+Travel stipends must be discussed during the interview process with a camp director to be recieved upon completion of your contract.

 In addition to the salary, staff members are also eligible to receive a certification stipend based on current, nationally-recognized certifications earned OUTSIDE of previous Sanborn training environments.
 These stipends will be awarded upon completion of the full summer season to hired staff once we: